tnmy44/gitlab-analytics/transform/snowflake-dbt/models/legacy/gitlab_dotcom/xf/gitlab_dotcom_xf.md

 {% enddocs %}

+{% docs gitlab_dotcom_monthly_stage_active_users %}

+For each month, this model shows for each event, the users and namespaces who perform this specific event, with 2 additional measures: the number of times this event is performed by a specific user in a specific namespace, and the number of days this event is performed (for example a specific user A has opened in a namespace 1, 15 issues in 10 days)

+We don't use calendar month for this calculation but the last 28 days of the month as explained in [the KPI Definition here](https://about.gitlab.com/handbook/product/metrics/#stage-monthly-active-users-smau)

+{% enddocs %}

+{% docs gitlab_dotcom_events_monthly_active_users%}

+For each day, this model counts the number of active users from the previous 28 days.
+The definiton of an active user is completing one or more audit events within the timeframe.
+This model includes the referenced date as part of the 28-day window.
+So for example, the window on January 31th would be from the start of January 4th to the end of January 31 (inclusive).

+This model includes one row for every day, but MAU for a given month will typically be reported as the MAU on the **last day of the month**.

+{% enddocs %}

 {% docs gitlab_dotcom_merge_request_assignment_events %}

 This model contains the history of assignments, unassignments, and reassignments for merge requests within internal namespaces.
 From `gitlab_dotcom_internal_notes_xf`, notes of type `MergeRequest` are queried.
 Notes are stemmed down to referenced usernames, tokenized, and flattened so that for each event (assign, unassign, reassign) a row is created for each referenced username in the order it appears in the note.
 Finally, usernames are replaced with user id's by joining to `gitlab_dotcom_users`.
 Usernames that do not have an associated user_id (if the user was deleted or changed usernames) are not included in this model so as to not misattribute assignee changes.